 Police investigate ‘plane suicide’ of student Alana Cutland in Madagascar

-The Cambridge University student died on the island off the east coast of Africa earlier this month.
+A family member of the late teenager said she was unwell prior to her death.

-Police on the paradise island of Madagascar are investigating whether a British teenager deliberately threw herself to her death after escaping from a tiny two-door plane as it cruised over the savanna.
+Police on the island of Madagascar are investigating whether a British teenager deliberately threw herself to her death after escaping from a tiny two-door plane as it flew over the savanna.

 Cambridge University student Alana Cutland, 19, fell from the light aircraft after carrying out research in the remote area of Anjajavy on July 25, despite desperate efforts from others on board to keep her inside the plane.